skip to Main Content

 Training Records

-Trainee records and personal information are kept secure and confidential at all times.
-This material is available on request, by the candidate, by giving 48 hours written notice to the ATE or ADAS.
+Trainee records and personal information are always kept secure and confidential.
+This material is available on request by the candidate by giving written notice to the ATE or ADAS.
+All training and assessment material will be held on file by the training establishment for a minimum of seven (7) years.

 Student Support

 Each ADAS ATE is required to have systems in place to offer support to students if required.
-Support can be in the form of academic or personal support with the type and level of support being assessed on a case-by-case basis by ATE staff.
+Support can be in the form of academic or personal support, with the type and level of support being assessed on a case-by-case basis by ATE staff.

 Examples of support available can include: additional tutoring; provision of additional time to undertake practical assessments if a student was unfit to dive during the course; or language support.
+Please note that student support provided may incur a cost in addition to the training fees.

 Training Delivery

-ADAS ensures that training resources meet the requirements of the relevant training package(s) and/or accredited course(s), for the delivery, assessment and issuance of qualifications.
+ADAS ensures that training resources meet the requirements of the relevant training package(s) and/or accredited course(s), for the delivery, assessment, and issuance of qualifications.

-ADAS affirms that it has in place and applies the following resources:
+ADAS affirms that it has in place, and applies, the following resources:

-Delivery strategies utilised by ADAS are always selected to best achieve the required outcomes from the elements of competence while giving due consideration to the learning style of the participant.
+Delivery strategies utilised by ADAS are selected to best achieve the required outcomes from the elements of competence while giving full consideration to the learning style of the participant.
+Delivery modes may include, but are not limited to:

 ADAS theory training is normally conducted indoors using a variety of training aids and methods.
 Skills-based training is delivered in controlled, realistic environments using equipment and procedures similar to those used in the workplace.